Michael R. Licona

-Michael R. "Mike" Licona (born 1961) is an American New Testament scholar, author, and Christian apologist.
+Michael R. Licona (born 1961) is an American New Testament scholar, author, and Christian apologist.
 He is Professor of New Testament Studies at Houston Christian University, Extraordinary Associate Professor of Theology at North-West University and the director of Risen Jesus, Inc. Licona specializes in the resurrection of Jesus, and in the literary analysis of the Gospels as Greco-Roman biographies.